 Also known as the 'Pearl of the Ardennes', the small town of Spa is nestled among the sweeping hills of the Belgian countryside.

-This remote part of Belgium is not only famous for being home to one of the best circuits in motorsport, its natural mineral springs have attracted tourists from all over the world for centuries.
+This remote part of Belgium is not only famous for being home to one of the best circuits on the F1 calendar, its natural mineral springs have attracted tourists from all over the world for centuries.
 The waters are said to hold 'healing' properties and came to fame in the late 1700s.
 Why not relax with some rejuvenating hydrotherapy after the on-track excitement?

 Make sure you set aside some time to enjoy the stunning scenery and soak up the culture, but we recommend taking an umbrella, as Spa is famous for it's water in more ways than one!